 The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
 If you have a disability requiring an accommodation, please contact:

-Student Disability Services
+Office of Student Disability Resources and Services

-Texas A&M University-Commerce Director: Alexis Duggan Waters Library - Room 162 Phone (903) 886-5150 Fax (903) 468-8148
+East Texas A&M University Velma K. Waters Library Rm 162 Phone (903) 886-5150 or (903) 886-5835 Fax (903) 468-8148

 Email: studentdisabilityservices@tamuc.edu